 Madeira attracts more tourists every year due to its mild climate, breathtaking landscapes and lush vegetation.
 The island's capital Funchal is the perfect base for exploring the flower island.
-In this madeira travel guide I share my best tips and things to do in Funchal and the island itself.
-All based on my own travel experience of 3 weeks.
+In this madeira travel guide I share the best things to do in Funchal and the island itself.
+All funchal tips are based on my own travel experience of 3 weeks.

 Funchal is the ideal starting point for your Madeira vacation, mainly because of its great tourist infrastructure.
-My personal recommendations will help you make the most of your time there.
-Use this navigation to jump to the tips & things to do in Funchal you are interested in most:
+My personal funchal tips will help you make the most of your time there.
+Use this navigation to jump to the funchal tips & things to do in Funchal you are interested in most:

 (use the anchor links to jump to the section, use „Top“ to get back to this menu)